Obituary: Sandra K. Messer

 Sandra loved her family, friends, the ocean, music, gardening, her kittens, hens and life.
 We are all blessed by her love.
 We love you Sandra.

-Visiting hours will be held on Saturday, Dec.14, from 1-3 p.m. at Staples Funeral Home, 53 Brunswick Ave., Gardiner.
+Visiting hours will be held on Saturday, December 14, from 1 to 3 p.m. at Staples Funeral Home, 53 Brunswick Avenue, Gardiner.
 A celebration of Sandra’s life will be held at a later date.

-Arrangements are in the care of Staples Funeral Home and Cremation Care, 53 Brunswick Ave., Gardiner, Maine.
-Condolences, memories and photos may be shared with the family on the obituary page of the Staples Funeral Home website: familyfirstfuneralhomes.com.
+Arrangements are in the care of Staples Funeral Home and Cremation Care, 53 Brunswick Avenue, Gardiner, Maine.
+Condolences, memories and photos may be shared with the family on the obituary page of the Staples Funeral Home website: familyfirstfuneralhomes.com

 Send questions/comments to the editors.